renard/mysql-backup/README.md

 *datadir_path* is pointing to */var/lib/mysql/db_00/data* but you also want to backup other files so you have to set *SUFFIX* to *..*.

+MYSQL_PING_TIMEOUT
+: Startup time given to mysql before declaring it non-functional (default 600s).
+This is used when starting mysql in the temporary directory before creating the archive.

 ### Archive options